 Economic analysis often focuses on the impact of exchange rates on international competitiveness and trade flows.
-While several export sectors are clearly impacted, this is much less the case for the two growing sectors in Swiss trade, namely chemicals and merchanting trade.
+While several export sectors are clearly impacted,9 this is much less the case for the two growing sectors in Swiss trade, namely chemicals and merchanting trade.
 As the share of these sectors keeps growing, Swiss international trade flows could become more resilient overall to exchange rate fluctuations.
 Furthermore, the decreasing role of Europe as a destination market reduces the exposure to the specific Euro-Swiss franc exchange rate.
-The relevance of the exchange has thus shifted from trade to financial consideration, as the exposure of the Swiss international investment position has increased, through valuation effects.
+The relevance of the swiss international investment position has increased, through valuation effects.
 Financial globalization has led to a surge in the value of both assets and liabilities in Switzerland and most other countries, and increased the sensitivity of the net position to the exchange rate as the currency composition differs between assets and liabilities.